Habbie/hello-dns/resolver.md

-Based on the IP addresses provided in the glue, the same `www.powerdns.com` query can now be sent to one of the `COM` servers, which in turn replies with another non-authoritative answer that does however list the names & IP addresses for the `powerdns.com` zones.
+Based on the IP addresses provided in the glue, the same `www.powerdns.com` query can now be sent to one of the `COM` servers, which in turn replies with another non-authoritative answer that does however list the names & IP addresses for the `powerdns.com` zone's nameservers.

 Finally, the `www.powerdns.com` query can get sent to one of the `powerdns.com` nameserver IP addresses, and finally an answer arrives.